beginning of content

 What causes myeloma?

-The cause of myeloma is not known.
-Several factors may increase your risk of developing myeloma, such as:
+The cause of myeloma isn't known.
+Several factors may increase your chance of developing myeloma, such as:

 Myeloma is more common later in life.
-This may be the ageing process itself, or the result of a lifelong accumulation of toxic substances.
+This may be part of the ageing process itself, or due to a lifelong build-up of toxic substances.

-Other people develop myeloma without any of these risk factors.
+Other people get myeloma without any of these risk factors.

 When should I see my doctor?

-If you are experiencing symptoms of multiple myeloma, see a doctor.
+If you have symptoms of multiple myeloma, see a doctor.
 They can discuss the possible causes of your symptoms and refer you for tests.

-Seek urgent medical attention if you develop fever or other symptoms of an infection and have neutropenia (low levels of white blood cells).
+Seek urgent medical attention if you have neutropenia (low levels of white blood cells) and you develop fever or other symptoms of an infection.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.